Why Kids Konnect wants to improve California’s plans for universal TK

 Our three main issues:

-TK in California will put more burden on the families it wants to help
+TK in California will further burden the families it wants to help

 TK in California will negatively impact a child’s early learning education

-California TK plans include having ratios 1:12 in the 2022-23 school year, and 1:10 from the 2023-24 school year.
+California TK plans included having ratios of 1:12 in the 2022-23 school year, and 1:10 from the 2023-24 school year.
 These ratios are quite high compared to other preschools.
-Staffing will be incredibly difficult and training the teachers to an adequate standard will take more time than outlined.
+Staffing would be incredibly difficult and training the teachers to an adequate standard will take more time than outlined.
 At the moment, to teach TK in a public school, all you need is a high school diploma.
 In The State of Preschool Yearbook, TK did not get good grades.
-It failed 9 out of 10 of the quality benchmarks.
+It failed nine out of ten of the quality benchmarks.
 Class size and specalized teacher training were the biggest concerns.
-Without decent investment, Kids Konnect can’t envision the quality of TK improving as they scale up the program.
+Without decent investment, Kids Konnect couldn’t envision the quality of TK improving as they scale up the program.

-The current TK plan puts more stress on our struggling public school system.
-A few weeks ago, entire school districts closed as there weren't enough teachers.
+The TK plan put more stress on our struggling public school system.
+Entire school districts closed as there weren't enough teachers.
 Families all over the district were left stranded.
 These closures arguably hit people with young children hardest.

-This February, the Oakland School Board opted to close seven schools over the next two years.
-Teachers are also being laid off.
+In February 2022, the Oakland School Board opted to close seven schools over the next two years.
+Teachers were also being laid off.
 In January, 900 San Francisco teachers were not in their classrooms.
-This is roughly 20% of all teachers in the district.
-Many teachers were hosting a “sick out” in protest to their lack of protection from the pandemic, and some were genuinely ill.
-However, the state government is scrambling to find qualified replacements.
+This was roughly 20% of all teachers in the district.
+Many teachers hosted a “sick out” in protest to their lack of protection from the pandemic, and some were genuinely ill.
+However, the state government was scrambling to find qualified replacements.

-With school closures happening and teachers either being shown pink slips, protesting or not qualified to teach, it's impossible to envision the current system being successful.
-The TK plan is to increase the number of TK students from 100,000 to 3,000,000.
-Run the math and they will need to hire an extra 300,000 teachers by September 2023 to meet the target 1:10 ratio.
-This doesn't seem feasible.
+With school closures and teachers either being shown pink slips, protesting or not qualified to teach, it was impossible to envision the system being successful.
+The TK plan was to increase the number of TK students from 100,000 to 3,000,000.
+Run the math and they would need to hire an extra 300,000 teachers by September 2023 to meet the target 1:10 ratio.
+This didn't seem feasible.

-Kids Konnect believes, unless the plan is redrafted, it will damage the education of our young children.
+Kids Konnect believed, unless the plan is redrafted, it will damage the education of our young children.
+Unfortunately, three years later issues remain with teacher shortages, limited space, low budgets and hours that do not suit working families.
+Read more here

-What Kids Konnect Proposes For TK in California?
+What Kids Konnect Proposed For TK in California?

-Kids Konnect advocates for universal, affordable child care.
+Kids Konnect always advocates for universal, affordable child care.

-We propose that the state government gives the federal money they get per child for their extended program straight to the families.
-This way, families can choose the type of child care they think is best for their children.
-They can choose the quality of child care that is best for their children.
+We thought that the state government should give the federal money they got per child for their extended program straight to the families.
+This way, families could choose the type of child care they thought was best for their children.
+They could choose the quality of child care that was best for their children.

 How Is Kids Konnect Advocating For Their TK in California Amendment?